Filter Options

 What is the best time of the year for a self-drive safari in South Africa?

 “The best time of year for your 4x4 South Africa safari is from May to September.
 This coincides with the Dry season in Kruger and many of the parks in the northeast.
 It’s when you can generally expect fine weather and mild (or even cool) temperatures.
 During the dry months, animals should be easier to find as they draw near to the last remaining water sources.
-Traveling at this time has the added bonus of being when most accommodation places offer low- or shoulder-season prices.
-If you’re here to see birds, November to April is best, because that’s when countless migratory bird species spend time in South Africa, before returning to Europe and North Africa.
+Traveling at this time has the added bonus of being when most accommodations offer low- or shoulder-season prices.
+If you’re here to see birds, November to April is best.
+That’s when countless migratory bird species spend time in South Africa, before returning to Europe and North Africa.
 And keep an eye on South African school holidays when planning your trip: parks and reserves can get overrun during these weeks.”

 3